nik0lai/pred_reward_no_subjective/README.md

-# pred_reward_no_subj
+# Predictions and rewards affect decision-making but not subjective experience (2022)
-This repository contains the data and analysis script of the article "Predictions and rewards affect decision-making but not subjective experience"
+This repository contains the article's data and analysis script.

 Pre-print: https://psyarxiv.com/5v8dh